bw6xs/bw6xs.github.io/index.md

 ------------------------------------------------------------------------

-### Hey, welcome to my little corner of Github.
+### Hey, welcome to my little corner of GitHub.

-I teach Urban + Environmental Planning at the University of Virginia.
+I am an Urban + Environmental Planning professor at the University of Virginia.
 In addition to data science with and emphasis on geospatial data and urban applications, I also teach a course in civic technology, and geographic information systems.

 I am in the process of fleshing out this site with more information related to ongoing and selected completed research projects, so stop by again soon!